What Are Time Signatures In Music?

 Time signatures and measures are notational conventions describing how many beats should be in a measure and which note value comprises one beat.
 A time signature is determined by the beat pattern executed by the music.

-We hope you found this information helpful and we clearly answered what are time signatures in music.
+I hope you found this information helpful and we clearly answered what are time signatures in music.

 If we missed anything, please share it in the comments.